NRLMMD-GEOIPS/geoips/docs/dev/order_based_procflow.rst

 Overview:
 =========

-The GeoIPS' Order-Based Procflow (OBP) follows an ETCVO (Extract, Transform, Compute, Visualize, Output) computational workflow.
-Current procflows computational sequence is not well defined and exhibits black box nature.
+The GeoIPS Order-Based Procflow (OBP) implements a computational workflow based on the ETCVO sequence: Extract, Transform, Compute, Visualize, and Output.
-The advantages of OBP over existing procflows are as follows:
+Unlike the existing procflows, which lack a well-defined computational sequence and often operate as black boxes, OBP offers the following key advantages:

-* user-defined order of steps
+* **user-defined order of steps:** allows users to specify the exact sequence of processing steps.
-* flexible number of step repetitions
+* **flexible number of step repetitions:** supports repeating specific steps such as Algorithm as needed for a specific product.
-* pydantic validation for better error control
+* **pydantic validation for better error control:** uses Pydantic validation for comprehensive error checking and input validation.
-* scalable architecture allowing more steps as needed
+* **scalable architecture allowing more steps as needed:** accomodates additional steps enabling more complex product processing workflows.

 The OBP workflow consists of sequence of user-defined plugin operations which are also referred as steps.
 These plugin operations or steps are defined in a